XinJingHao/Sparrow-V0/README.md

 ## Quick Start:

-After installation, you can play with Sparrow with your keyboard (up/down/left/right button) via:
+After installation, you can play with Sparrow with your keyboard (up/down/left/right button) to test if you have installed it succesfully :

 ```bash
 python play_with_keyboard.py